elixir-sqlite/ecto_sqlite3/README.md

 that would be resiliant to power outages and still maintain some state that `ets` can not afford.

+## TODO

+- [ ] Setting up a way for testing to be sandboxed for applications to test without fear of tests leaking into other tests.

 ## Under The Hood